 If that doesn’t work, you’ll have to try the oldest trick in the book: turn your router off and turn it back on again.
 Specifically, unplug the power cable from your router and wait around a minute before plugging it back in again.
 If your setup comprises of a separate router and modem, make sure you turn both off and not just the router.

 The next step would be to consider buying a new router.
 If you're just using the default one supplied by your internet service provider, you're probably not making the most of your connection.
-Upgrading to a better router like the ASUS-AC88U or Linksys WRT32X might help you get improved connection speeds, and potentially improve your Wi-Fi coverage too.
+Upgrading to a better router (especially a gaming one like the Netgear Nighthawk AX4) might help you get improved connection speeds, and potentially improve your Wi-Fi coverage too.

 If you’ve followed all the above steps and you still have bad ping, the only thing left to do is call your internet service provider.
 Your ISP will usually be able to detect and fix any potential issues remotely and should improve speeds – and if there are no faults with your connection, maybe it’s time that you thought about switching to another provider.
 Or, y'know, just move house.